Whakatane on a Budget

 Location: About 300m on the left past the start of Wainui Road, Ohope.

-14. Check out the flowers at Waiewe Camellia Park
+14. Check Out the Flowers at Waiewe Camellia Park – FREE

 A small yet colourful park, Waiewe Camellia Park will brighten anyone’s day, especially in spring.
 See vibrant camellias and michelias in this small reserve that has restored by the local community.